LoyolaChicagoBooks/introcs-csharp/rst/testing.rst

 - The ability to take a whole number and get a proper Rational, e.g. 123 is equal to Rational(123)

-- The ability to take a textual representation (1.125) amd get a proper Rational(9, 8) representation.
+- The ability to take a textual representation (1.125) and get a proper Rational(9, 8) representation.
 In this case, we are also getting an extra test to ensure the result is reduced.